amolenaar/Adwaita-Framework/README.md

 meson compile -C _build
 ```

-For introspection, add the option `-Dintrospection=enabled` to the `meson setup` command.
+To disable introspection (typelib) to be build, add the option `-Dintrospection=disabled` to the `meson setup` command.

 ## Wish list